basilepineau/OC6/README.md

 ## Features

-The SnowTricks website consists of two main parts:
+The SnowTricks website consists of two main parts :

-1. **Pages Accessible to All Visitors:**
+1. **Pages Accessible to All Visitors :**

    - A home page displaying a list of snowboard tricks.
 Users can view each trick's details, including the name, description, and associated media (photos and videos).
    - Trick detail pages where users can see the description, images, and videos, as well as participate in discussions.
    - Paginated trick listings to improve user experience and performance.

-2. **Pages Accessible to Authenticated Users:**
+2. **Pages Accessible to Authenticated Users :**

    - Authenticated users can create, modify, and delete tricks.
    - Each trick includes a name, description, media (photos/videos), and an optional discussion section where users can post messages.